Louisiana's top court rules for J&J in appeal of Risperdal suit

 The Louisiana case was not part of a broader $2.2 billion settlement that J&J had made last fall with the U.S. Department of Justice regarding marketing practices for the drug.

-J&J spokeswoman Pamela Van Houten said, “We are pleased that the Louisiana Supreme Court has ruled in our favor.
-Since this lawsuit was filed against us, we have maintained that we did not violate Louisiana’s Medical Assistance Programs Integrity Law (MAPIL), and we are gratified to have our position validated by today’s court decision.”

-The Louisiana AG’s office was not immediately available for comment on the ruling.
+J&J and the Louisiana AG’s office were not immediately available for comment on the court’s ruling.